Sunday, May 21, 2023

 “The savior and creator” may seem objectionable, but the rules of English capitalization are clear: proper nouns are capitalized and common nouns are not.
 In “the savior and creator,” we have two nouns modified by “the,” so they cannot be proper nouns.
 When we address the savior, we would write, “O Savior,” because then it is a proper noun.
 Keep in mind that neither Hebrew nor Syriac even have capital letters.
 Attributing to capital letters a theological significance is a mistake.

-“Honorably” is a speculative translation of εύσήμως as a scribal error for εύσχήμως.
+“Decorously” is a translation of εύσήμως as a scribal error for εύσχήμως.
 The first word, which is found in the text, means evidently or distinctly.
 The second word means decorously, in a dignified way (Montanari) or decently, honorably, with grace and dignity (Great Scott).
 It makes no sense to me to say “Patmos magnifies the Mother of God evidently, distinctly.”

 Ode III.

 “Power” is an admittedly loose translation of χάρις.
-I justify my translation by appealing to Harrison’s discussion of the constellation of χάρις, which includes themes very familiar to readers of canons—glory, wealth, mystery and power..
+I justify my translation by appealing to Harrison’s discussion of the constellation of χάρις, which includes themes very familiar to readers of canons—glory, wealth, mystery and power.
 In particular, Harrison quotes C. Spicq asnoting that “in Paul’s epistles χάρις and δύναμις are frequently synonymous (James R. Harrison, Paul’s Language of Grace in its Graeco-Roman Context [Wipf & Stock, 2017; prev.
 Mohr Siebeck, 2003], p.
 243).

 Prayers Between 3rd & 4th Odes.